How to Start an LLC in Texas? | 11 Steps To Follow

-Hire a Registered Agent in Texas
+3. Select a Registered Agent (Mandatory)

 The Texas Secretary of State requires business owners to appoint a registered agent in Texas.

-LLC operating agreement is a document that sets forth the rights and obligations of members.
+A Texas LLC operating agreement is a document that sets forth the rights and obligations of members.
 The LLC operating agreement governs how an LLC will be managed.